sqlfluff/sqlfluff/docs/source/configuration.rst

 .. note::
     *SQLFluff* has now a tighter integration with dbt through the "dbt" templater.
-    It is the recommended templater for dbt projects and removes the need for the overwrites described in this section.
+    It is the recommended templater for dbt projects.
+If used, it eliminates the need for the overrides described in this section.

     To use the dbt templater, go to `dbt Project Configuration`_.